a group of people stand near a window

 Capstone Design Projects

-The Department has six capstone design course options.
-At least one course is provided in each major civil engineering focus.
+Each capstone design course is aligned with a major civil engineering focus area.
 This focus does not mean that the design is related only to one narrowly focused topic.
 Each capstone design course provides sufficient experience and opportunity to apply material learned in previous courses.
-These courses involve teamwork, report writing and/or oral presentation of the project, open-ended problem solving, and multi-disciplinary coverage.
-Several capstones involve practitioners in the project formulation, or for the supply of input data.
-Often practicing professionals will review a project or act as part of a juror panel.
-No strict rules are imposed on each course since flexibility is needed for different types of design projects.
+These courses involve teamwork, report writing, and oral presentation of the project, and open-ended problem solving.
+The courses are intended to simulate a real-world design experience.
+Therefore, designs should consider performance objectives, costs, environmental impacts, ethical considerations and legal or regulatory context.

 About